Skip to content

 As previously mentioned, there are two puppy fear stages.
 Let's take a look at each one.

-Fear Period Stage 1
+Fear Period Stage 1: 8 to 12 Weeks

 Typically occurring when puppies are 8 to 12 weeks of age, fear period stage 1 often coincides with when puppies arrive in their forever homes.
 At this stage, puppies still have a lot to learn about the world, and they may try to avoid unfamiliar things, particularly when acclimating to new surroundings.
-For example, your puppy may refuse to go up the stairs or go out of their way to avoid walking past a noisy fan.
-It's also common for puppies to be wary of meeting new people during this stage.

-Fear Period Stage 2
+Fear Period Stage 2: 6 to 14 Months

-Fear period stage 2 usually affects adolescent puppies that are 6 to 14 months old.
-It is during this stage that your puppy's fight or flight response matures, leading to increased sensitivity to stimuli and a heightened sense of alertness.
-Your dog may take longer to recover from being startled in this stage.
 For example, if someone pops a balloon at a birthday party, a puppy that would have stopped playing for 30 seconds or a minute before might suddenly run and hide under the bed or need five or six minutes to go back to what they were doing.
 Puppies may also exhibit new fears of familiar things during this stage.

 Solutions for Dog Owners